December sale items:

 Buy all 5 copies for $18 (saves $5)

-Nolan Ryan in "The Winning Pitch" comic.
-A mail-away comic produced by DC, Kelloggs and Sports Illustrated, from 1992.
-Part of the "Tony's Sports Comics" series, it's a 16 page comic with Nolan Ryan and Tony the Tiger teaching the proverbial positive life lessons to baseball playing kids.
-I used to get $5 for them at shows back in the '90s, and see prices from some auction and net sellers from $5-10.
-It doesn't appear to be "rare" though, judging by the number on auctions, but since this was a cereal mail-in, most shops won't have it.
+Nolan Ryan in "The Winning Pitch".
+Part of the "Tony's Sports Comics" series, this is a 16 page mail-away produced by DC, Kellogg's and Sports Illustrated, from 1992.
+It has Nolan Ryan and Tony the Tiger teaching positive life lessons to baseball playing kids.
+I used to get $5 for them at shows back in the '90s, and see prices from some auction and net sellers from $5-$10.
+NOT rare as some sellers claim, but most shops won't have it.
 Cheap to mail (about $2.58 1st class in cardboard), so don't fall for the $4-$6 profiteering shipping/handling charges from auction sellers.
 (Always check the shipping on auctions!)
 Have 3 NM copies...$2 ea.
 (View)

 Psycho promo button.
 Done for the 1991 comic book by Hudnall & Brereton, this is a small round metal 1" diameter pinback button sent to comic shops.
 A mere...$.50¢ (View)